WardGauderis/IncludesToDot/README.md

 By Ward Gauderis

-Visualize the include structure of your C/C++ project on Linux using Graphviz DOT language.
+Visualize and optimize the include structure of your C/C++ project on Linux using Graphviz DOT language.

 Dependencies: the Graphviz package